christian512/polybell/README.md

-# Bell Inequalities, Linear Programming and Vertex Enumeration

-This repo is my collection of codes for finding Bell Inequalities for no-signalling probability distributions.
-I use different techniques of Linear Programming and Vertex Enumeration for finding those inequalities in different cases.
-One main topic is  finding Inequalities for the finite efficiency PR Box, which is a probability distribution relevant to finite efficient detectors.

-I try to make
-the codes as reusable as possible and collect general codes in a package that might later lead to it's own repository.
+# Polyhedral Algorithms for Enumerating Bell Inequality Classes

+This repository includes functionality to generate facet-classes (Bell Inequality classes) for the two-party Bell polytope, which I developed for my master thesis.
+To generate a single Bell inequality, I utilise the technique of Linear Programming with the fast solvers provided by [*Gurobi*](https://www.gurobi.com/).
+To enumerate all Bell Inequalities or all Bell Inequality classes I provide codes to apply dual description algorithms for convex polyhedra.
+Especially, I make use of the symmetric Adjacency Decomposition Method.
+The Adjacency Decomposition method is implemented in a [different repository](https://github.com/christian512/randa) and the functionality regarding computational group theory uses functions from [*GAP*](https://www.gap-system.org/).

 ## Overview

 The repository is structured using different directories.
-Here is a small overview.
-For more detailed information there is a Readme in each directory.
+Here, I give an overview over the provided programs.
+For more detailed information there is a *README*-file in each directory.

-* **data** : contains all data generated using the codes in this repository
+* [**degeneracy**](./degeneracy/readme.md) : Identifying degeneracy of the Bell polytopes.
+* [**enumeration_upto_symmetries**](./enumeration_upto_symmetries/readme.md) : Enumerate (Bell) polytopes using different dual description algorithms.
+* [**equivalence_testing**](./equivalence_testing/readme.md) : Test the equivalences of facets
-* * **lifted_bell** : Lifted Bell Inequalities for finite efficiency PR-Boxes.
+* **facet_classes** : Facet-classes of enumerated  Bell polytopes.
-* **linearbell** : this is the package directory, where all functionality is stored that is used throughout the repository
-* **notebooks** : some explanatory notebooks
-* **vertex_enum** : vertex enumeration to find bell inequalities (using MPLRS)
+* [**gap_polyhedral_scripts**](./gap_polyhedral_scripts/readme.md) : Scripts for enumerating polyhedra with the [*polyhedral-package*](http://mathieudutour.altervista.org/Polyhedral/index.html) for GAP.

 ## Virtual environment setup

 We provide a *requirements.txt* file for the needed pip-packages in the virtual environment.
 **Make sure you activated your new virtual environment (based on python 3)**.
 You can install these by:

 ```bash
 pip install -r requirements.txt
 ```

 As we are providing the functionalities of this repository as a package itself, we have to install this package directly from the local repository.
-To do so, run the following command from the main directory, where the *setup.py* is
+To do so, run the following command from the main directory, where the *setup.py* is located:
-located:

 ```bash
 python -m pip install -e .
 ```

 For setup of the external software check the next section.

 ## Software setup

 The external software I use in this repository:

 * Gurobi as a fast solver for linear programs
 * LRS for running vertex enumeration
 * MPLRS for running LRS in parallel

 ### Gurobi Setup

 Some of the codes use the commercial Gurobi solver.
 You need a license to run the solver, but you can get a free academic at their website.

 To install Gurobi follow this guide to install the software and set the environment variables: